 An overall foil shield (F) with foil screened twisted pairs (FTP).
 Similar to F/UTP cables, these shielded cables are commonly used in 10GBaseT applications.

 No overall shielding or braid (U) with foil screened twisted pairs (FTP).
 This type of shielded cable is commonly used in 10GBaseT applications as well.

 Notice anything wrong here?
 You caught us!
 This cable is not shielded at all, and is the common unshielded cable most often referred to as UTP cable.

 Now that you’ve read through these shielded cable types, you can refer to this handy guide to keep them straight.
 But it can still be confusing to wade through acronyms like STP, F/FTP, and FTP when selecting the right cable for your project.

 If you have any questions, or are looking for a specific shielded cable, Belden can help.
 Our global facilities produce a variety of shielded cable styles, and our experts can help you find what you need.

-Kristen is the Vice President of Marketing for the Enterprise Platform and has previously held roles within the product line management team and Mohawk brand.
+Kristen is the Vice President/General Manager of Belden Industrial Cyber Security.
+She has previously held the role of Vice President of Marketing for the Enterprise Platform and before that worked within the product line management team and Mohawk brand.
 She started with Belden as a summer intern in 2010 and joined full time in 2011.
 In her spare time, she enjoys outdoor activities with family and two Australian Shepherds.